merneo/EliteBook/docs/installation/gigabyte_brix_5300_arch_installation.md

 **Arch Linux Partitions (created during Arch installation):**

-- **Root Partition (p4):** ~175 GB (35%)
+- **Root Partition (p4):** ~225 GB (45%)
   - Arch Linux system files
   - User home directories
   - Applications and packages
   - Btrfs filesystem with subvolumes
   - LUKS2 encrypted
+  - **Increased from 175 GB to 225 GB** for more storage space

 - **Swap Partition (p5):** ~8 GB (1.6%)
   - Virtual memory (swap space)
-  - Recommended: 4-8 GB for 8-16 GB RAM systems
+  - **For 64 GB RAM:** 8 GB swap is sufficient
+  - With 64 GB RAM, swap is rarely used (only for hibernation or extreme memory pressure)
   - LUKS2 encrypted
-  - Can be adjusted based on RAM size:
-    - 8 GB RAM: 4-8 GB swap
-    - 16 GB RAM: 8 GB swap
-    - 32 GB RAM: 8-16 GB swap
+  - **Note:** For 64 GB RAM systems, swap is primarily for:
+    - Hibernation (suspend-to-disk) - requires swap ≥ RAM size
+    - Emergency overflow (rarely needed with 64 GB RAM)
+    - If hibernation is needed, increase swap to 64 GB or disable hibernation

-**Unallocated Space (~65 GB):**
+**Unallocated Space (~15 GB):**
-- Reserved for future expansion
+- Minimal reserved space
-- Can be used for additional data partitions
+- Can be used for additional data partitions if needed
-- Can be added to Windows or Arch Linux later if needed
+- Most disk space allocated to Arch Linux for maximum storage

 **Note:** Actual sizes may vary slightly due to:
 - Disk formatting overhead